OPC Client for MQTT (OPC Router)

 Below is what the alarm would look like on the Teldio Active Alarm Dashboard when the Boolean value changes from False to True:

-Using the OPC Client for MQTT, you will be able to generate a variety of alarms to the TEG Alarm Dashboard.
+Using the OPC Client for MQTT, you will be able to relay a variety of alarms originating from your server to the TEG Alarm Dashboard.
 We will assist you with parsing data and tailoring alarms to your liking.

 If you want to send to the radio, through SMS, email or other mediums, reference the Teldio TEG Configuration Guide.